Home > Motors

 Nissan’s Z cars have a long history of performance — over 50 years, to be exact.
 They’ve always been available with a manual transmission as well.

 This tradition continues with the latest Nissan Z. It offers a six-speed manual transmission hooked to a 400-horsepower 3.0L twin-turbo V6 in both the Sport and Performance trims.
-Though Nissan doesn’t offer the stick in the top-spec Nismo track model, there is still plenty of three-pedal Z to go around.
+There is plenty of three-pedal Z to go around, and Nissan has confirmed that even the higher-performance Nismo model will get a third pedal soon.

 Pagani